doosuu/doosuu/README.md

-### Hi there 👋
+## Hi there 👋

+- 🔭 Currently learning Rust
+- 👯 I’m looking to collaborate (mmo-)RPG framworks & games

+### About me

-- ✨ Software engineer / architect
+- ✨ (Embedded-) Software engineer / architect
-  - 🌱 3D graphics and rendering
+  - 🌱 loves 3D graphics and rendering
-  - 🌱 automotive domain
+  - 🌱 working in the automotive domain
-  - 🌱 tooling
+  - 🌱 loves intuitive tooling
 - ⚡ Clean code evangelist
 - 🔭 languages of choice
-  - c++
+  - C++
-  - c#
+  - C#
   - Java
-  - Python (3)
+  - Python 3
-- 💬 Currently learning
-  - Rust
+  - TypeScript
 - 🤔 If stuff is repetitive or boring - write a script for it!

 <!--